 The Shop with a Cop program uses charitable donations to provide a cheerful Christmas to underprivileged children within the community.
 Individual officers are partnered with children, and each child is given money to spend on a special shopping trip.
 After shopping, the children enjoy a pizza party with the officers.
 The Rolesville Police Department thanks its sponsors, who have generously contributed to this effort.

 COFFEE WITH A COP

 Join your neighbors and the Rolesville Police Department for coffee and conversation.
 No agendas or speeches – just a chance to ask questions, voice your concerns, and get to know the officers in your community.
 The mission of “Coffee with a Cop” is to break down the barriers between police officers and the citizens they serve and to build community policing one cup at a time.
-The “Coffee with a Cop” event takes place quarterly throughout the year.

 The Bike Rodeo is a program offered to elementary school children to encourage safe bicycle riding.
 Police officers set up bicycle riding courses for the kids and offer a safety inspection of participant’s bikes.
 Free food and prizes are given to all participants, as well as a certificate of completion.
 This event is usually held on a Saturday in May.

 TELEPHONE REASSURANCE PROGRAM

 This service is available to Town residents at no cost, and it is open to anyone who lives alone, age 65 years of age or older, or any adult with a physical disability.
 The Telephone Reassurance Program provides a friendly and familiar voice to people who live alone and feel isolated from the community because of their homebound status.
 The program operates Monday thru Friday from 9:00 a.m. to 2:00 p.m.
 A trained representative calls between the hours listed above to assure safety and provide a sense of caring.
 If there is not an answer, an emergency contact person must verify the well-being of the individual.